Scalable high-dimensional Bayesian varying coefficient models with unknown within-subject covariance: Discussion

 \section{Discussion}

 In this paper, we have introduced the nonparametric varying coefficient spike-and-slab lasso, a new Bayesian approach for estimation and variable selection in high-dimensional NVC models.
-The NVC-SSL extends the spike-and-slab lasso methodology \cite{RockovaGeorge2018} to the functional regression setting with dependent responses.
-Under model \eqref{varyingcoefficientmodel}, the NVC-SSL performs simultaneous estimation and variable of the functional components.
-Moreover, the NVC-SSL simultaneously estimates the covariance structure of the responses, whereas previously proposed frequentist penalized approaches to NVC models have ignored these temporal correlations.
-Unlike frequentist approaches, the NVC-SSL model also employs a \textit{non}-separable penalty which allows for automatic model complexity control and self-adaptivity to the true level of sparsity in the data.
+The NVC-SSL extends the spike-and-slab lasso methodology \citep{RockovaGeorge2018} to the functional regression setting with dependent responses.
+NVC-SSL performs simultaneous estimation and variable selection of the functional components.
+Moreover, the NVC-SSL flexibly models the unknown within-subject covariance structure.
+This is in sharp contrast to previously frequentist penalized approaches to NVC models which have ignored these temporal correlations entirely or previous Bayesian approaches which have required the prespecification of a parametric covariance structure.
+Unlike frequentist approaches, the NVC-SSL model also employs a \textit{non}-separable penalty which allows for automatic model complexity control and self-adaptivity to the true sparsity in the data.

-We introduced an efficient EM algorithm to obtain maximum \emph{a posteriori} estimates, thus allowing us to bypass the use of MCMC.
-We provided theoretical support for the NVC-SSL by deriving posterior contraction rates when $p \gg n$.
-Finally, we introduced the robustified NVC-SSL model and showed theoretically and empirically that it consistently estimates the true functionals even when the within-subject covariance structure has been misspecified.
-Our technique may be useful for other spike-and-slab lasso models where potential model misspecification is a concern.

-There are a few directions for future research.
-In this paper, we have only considered univariate functions of time.
-A possible direction for future research is to extend the NVC-SSL model for modeling \textit{multivariate} functions of both time and space, i.e. $\beta_k := \beta_k(\bm{s},t), k=1, \ldots, p$, where $\bm{s} \in \mathcal{S}$ and $\mathcal{S}$ is some (possibly multi-dimensional) spatial domain.
-This would widen the use of our methodology for spatiotemporal models.

-Finally, the issue of model robustness deserves further attention.
-One open issue is how to determine a more automatic, data-driven value for $\xi > 0$ in the fractional posterior of Section \ref{RobustifiedNVCSSL}.
-When the parameter space is low-dimensional (e.g. a single scalar), \cite{HolmesWalker2017, Grunwald2012, MillerDunson2019} have proposed data-driven methods based on optimizing the expected gain in information from using a fractional likelihood or by minimizing a posterior expected loss function.
-These approaches require calculating expectations, which will be very computationally intensive and unstable when the parameter space is large.
-In the present context, we would need to perform $dp$ numerical integrations over the unknown parameters in $\bm{\gamma}$ to obtain these sort of data-driven values for $\xi$.
-Obtaining an automatic, data-driven estimate for $\xi$ in a computationally feasible way is an interesting question for future research.